-The coronavirus pandemic continues to disproportionately affect black Americans, making now a more important time than ever to show support for black-owned businesses as they start to reopen.
 According to the National Restaurant Association, the restaurant industry "has suffered the most significant sales and job losses since the COVID-19 outbreak began."
+And the coronavirus pandemic has disproportionately affected Black Americans.
+We can help these businesses continue to recover.

-Here are seven easy ways to find amazing black-owned restaurants to support in your city.
+Here are seven easy ways to use your purchasing power for good.

 1. Download the app EatOkra

-EatOakra, an app co-founded by Anthony Edwards, Jr. and Janique Bradley, helps users easily find and get connected to black-owned restaurants in dozens of American cities.
+EatOkra, an app co-founded by Anthony Edwards, Jr. and Janique Bradley, helps users easily find and get connected to Black-owned restaurants in dozens of American cities.
 According to EatOkra's website, the app's creation was inspired by ongoing discussions the founders conducted with business owners across the country.
-You can also order delivery or purchase condiments from other black-owned businesses within EatOkra.
+You can also order delivery or purchase condiments from other Black-owned businesses within EatOkra.
 The app has a 4.8-star rating in the Apple store.

 5. Do a simple Google search for your area